Dining Out

 Photo: Claire Zellmer

-The concept for Fridays at the Farm began in the summer of 2020, right in the thick of the initial COVID-19 outbreak.
+Middlebrook’s concept for Fridays at the Farm began in summer 2020, in the thick of the pandemic.
 Restaurant closures and various lockdowns meant people cooped up inside were longing for activities outside their own four walls.
 The Middlebrook Farm and nearby Agrihood development was in a unique position to host concerts outside, where folks could spread out in the vast, open-air expanse of the property.

-The events have evolved, and this year’s series is set for every Friday from May 24 through Sept.
-27. If you go, you’ll find local food trucks, a wine wagon, a farmers market with 15-20 vendors and fresh produce grown on-site, and a gaga ball pit for the kiddos.
-As of press time, the team from Wilson’s Orchard over by Iowa City was planning to open an additional orchard here, with a bar and restaurant — all up and running in time for Fridays at the Farm.
+The events have evolved, and this year’s series is set for 4:30-7:30 p.m. every Friday (except July 4) through Sept.
+26. If you go, you’ll find local food trucks, farmers market vendors with fresh produce grown on-site and even a gaga ball pit for the kiddos.
+You can also whet your whistle at the Middlebrook Mercantile Wine Wagon.
 Admission is free.

-Four summers in, the weekly gatherings have caught on, especially among city slickers looking for an easy escape to the country.
+Five summers in, the weekly gatherings have caught on, especially among city slickers looking for an easy escape to the country.
 Some nights attract up to 600 visitors, spread out on blankets and lawn chairs.
-“It’s a fun way to get out and do something unique,” said Tiffany Lynch, the farm’s marketing and events manager.

 Photo: PepperHarrow Flower Farm